 Any type of Thompson rifle (including rifles such as M1s, M1A1s and Commandos) and its corresponding magazine may be used.
 Full-auto and SBR semi-auto rifles are welcome if they are legally registered and the host range permits their use.

 Jacketed ammunition is permitted providing the host club allows its use.
-Handgun ammunition must not exceed 1,200 FPS.
-Rifle ammunition must not exceed 1,400 FPS.
+Handgun ammunition must not exceed 1,200 fps.
+Rifle ammunition must not exceed 1,400 fps (factory M1 Carbine rounds have a muzzle velocity of 1990 fps and may not be used in main match capers.).
 Shotguns may only fire lead, light trap or field loads at designated steel targets.
-All guns and loading devices must be of their period correct profile and may be loaded to their correct capacity prior to 1950 (eg, no base pads).
+Special shot or target arrangements may be made for unusual range requirements.
+All guns and loading devices must be of their period correct profile and may be loaded to their correct magazine capacity prior to 1950 (eg, no base pads).

 Matches may include any 1949 or older (replicas included) “guest guns” of any caliber in their caper designs so long as every match participant uses it.
 These guns must be made familiar to any participant before its use.
 Guest guns may exceed ammunition requirements and must always be used in a safe manner (eg, do not shoot a .30-06 rifle at close range steel targets!)